 If you have more time to spend in An Giang Province, here are some other recommended places to visit:

 1. Chau Doc Floating Market

 We’re huge fans of the floating markets.
 While we’ve seen them in Can Tho’s Cai Rang Floating Market, visiting Chau Doc Floating Market would be an exciting way to see the locals’ lifestyle along the Hau River.
-It’s less touristy yet you get the chance to see boats selling fruits and produce along the river.
+It’s less touristy yet you get the chance to see boats selling tropical fruits and produce along the river.